What We Believe

 be saved and thy house.”
 Acts 16:31

 We believe that salvation is an act of God where by a guilty sinner is given a new nature and brought into a positive relationship with Himself.
 Through salvation, man, the enemy of God, receives a right standing and peace with God.
 Salvation is possible and is offered to man only upon the basis of the death, burial, and resurrection of the Lord Jesus Christ.
-The perfect sacrifice of Christ was sufficient for the sins of the whole world, but it is only to those who exercise personal faith in Him and receive Him as their Savior.
+The perfect sacrifice of Christ was sufficient for the sins of the whole world, but it is only applied to those who exercise personal faith in Him and receive Him as their Savior.

 There are a number of terms used to help describe the wonderful salvation God has given to man, and the key terms are listed here: